 The Buzzfeed article focuses on how a main source of revenue — corporate sponsorship — is likely out of reach for Robles.
 Companies don’t like to support athletes who challenge our beliefs about men and women.
 And Robles certainly does.
 She’s proof that women can compete with men, at their own games even, and win.

-Thanks to Kari for the tip!Lisa Wade is a professor of sociology at Occidental College.
+Thanks to Kari for the tip!Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.